 Matea Santiago Bio

 I am a postdoctoral research associate at the University of Arizona.
 I received my PhD. in applied mathematics at the University of California, Merced.
-My research focus is computational fluid dynamics, fluid-structure interactions, and concentrations dynamics with moving source terms.
+My research focus is computational fluid dynamics, fluid-structure interactions, and concentration dynamics with moving source terms.

 I have programming experience in MATLAB, C++, and FORTRAN.
 I am familiar with Git and version control software, LaTex, and UNIX platforms.
 I have experience with industry software ANSYS, CAD software, Autodesk Fusion 360, Meshmixer, and Coreform Cubit.